 From here you can get fantastic views.
 You can visit the Hungarian National Gallery and the Budapest History Museum with the Budapest Card.
 Buda Castle is a must-see building on any Budapest 3 days itinerary.

 Entrance to the Hungarian National Gallery is included with the Budapest Card, which includes entrance to 19 museums and 30+ attractions and tours around the city for one flat rate.
 Take the elevator and some stairs to the dome and you will be met with a beautiful view of Budapest.

-It is on the top of the hill with a breathtaking panoramic view of the city well worth visiting.
-The statue is 14 meters tall erected on top of a 26 meter tall pedestal.
+It is on the top of the hill with a breathtaking panoramic view of the city well worth visiting, especially during sunset.
+The Citadel is a 14 meters tall statue erected on top of a 26 meter tall pedestal.
 The statue has an inscription that reads “In the memory of all those who gave their live for the independence, freedom and prosperity of Hungary.”